-Brief: Which is the best Linux distribution?
+Which is the best Linux distribution?
 There is no definite answer to that question.
-This is why we have compiled this list of best Linux in various categories.
+This is why we have compiled this list of the best Linux in various categories.

-There are a lot of Linux distributions.
+There are many Linux distributions.
 I can’t even think of coming up with an exact number because you would find loads of Linux distros that differ from one another in one way or the other.

-Some of them just turn out to be a clone of one another while some of them tend to be unique.
-So, it’s kind of a mess – but that is the beauty of Linux.
+Some of them turn out to be a clone of one another, while some tend to be unique.
+So, it’s a mess—but that is the beauty of Linux.

-Fret not, even though there are thousands of distributions around, in this article, I have compiled a list of the best Linux distros available right now.
+Fret not; even though thousands of distributions are around, in this article, I have compiled a list of the best Linux distros available now.
 Of course, the list can be subjective.
-But, here, we try to categorize the distros – so there’s something for everyone.
+But, here, we try to categorize the distros—so there’s something for everyone.

 Best Linux Distributions for Beginners

-In this category, we aim to list the distros which are easy-to-use out of the box.
-You do not need to dig deeper, you can just start using it right away after installation without needing to know any commands or tips.
+In this category, we aim to list the distros which are easy to use out of the box.
+You do not need to dig deeper; you can start using it immediately after installation without knowing any commands or tips

 Ubuntu is undoubtedly one of the most popular Linux distributions.
 You can even find it pre-installed on a lot of laptops available.

 The user interface is easy to get comfortable with.
 If you play around, you can easily customize the look of it as per your requirements.
 In either case, you can opt to install a theme as well.
 You can learn more about how to install themes in Ubuntu to get started.